Understanding Your Cycle, and the Signs Something Is Off

 1. Menstrual Phase (Days 1–5)

-This is the bleed.
-Your body sheds the uterine lining because pregnancy didn't occur.
+This is the bleed and your body sheds the uterine lining because pregnancy didn't occur.
 Oestrogen, progesterone, and testosterone are all at their lowest.

 Energy is naturally lower during this phase.
 You might feel more introspective, less social, more tired.
-That's not a flaw—it's your body recovering and resetting.
+This is the time your body is recovering and resetting.

 What's normal: Bleeding for 3–7 days, moderate flow (changing a pad or tampon every 3–4 hours), some mild cramping on day 1 or 2.

-What's not normal: Debilitating pain that stops you from functioning, soaking through protection every 1–2 hours, clots larger than a 50p coin, bleeding for more than 7 days.
+What's not normal: Debilitating pain that stops you from functioning, soaking through protection every 1–2 hours, clots larger than a 50p coin, throwing up, bleeding for more than 7 days.

 2. Follicular Phase (Days 6–14)

-Oestrogen rises as your body prepares to ovulate.
-Your energy increases.
-You feel more focused, motivated, social, and optimistic.
+Oestrogen rises as your body prepares to ovulate and your energy increases.
+You may feel more focused, motivated, social, and optimistic.
 Cervical fluid becomes clearer and more abundant as ovulation approaches.

-This is often when you feel your best—most productive, most creative, most like yourself.
+This is often when you feel your best or most productive and like yourself.

 What's normal: Increasing energy, better mood, clearer thinking, stretchy or egg-white cervical mucus as ovulation nears.